Freedom sermon series

 We are called to share the old, old story, to a culture that needs to hear it in the context of where they live and who they think they are.
 That is why it is so important for us to understand the prevalent worldviews that lost people hold.
 We need to understand the times, in order to know how to most effectively carry out our Lord's great commission.

 Allow me to suggest several things which I think will help you understand the culture and thereby better communicate the message of Christ to the world in which you live.

 1. Be certain of what you believe – you cannot share what you do not know.
 If you are not well grounded in your own faith, you will be a miserable failure at trying to share with others what you yourself do not understand.

 2. Be aware of what others believe – take the time to read a book like J.P.
-Moreland's book, Love God With all Your Mind, or Ravi Zacharias' book, Deliver us from Evil, or another one of his books, Jesus Among Other Gods.
+Moreland's book, Love God With all Your Mind.
 Go online and look up things like post-modernism, or Existentialism.
 Put down the television remote and pick up a book.
 Engage your brain.
 More than a hundred years ago the Prince of Preachers, Charles Spurgeon said, " I believe a very large majority of churchgoers are merely unthinking, slumbering worshipers of an unknown God."
 May that never be said of us.

 3. Be prepared to share – Don't look at it like a burdensome task, but rather a great privilege.
 I find that we are generally prepared to do what we like to do.
 Most Baptists I know are always prepared to eat, why?
 Because they like to eat.
 If we enjoyed sharing Christ, we would be prepared to do it.
 We would be, as Paul told Timothy, instant in season and out of season.
 Be prepared, you never know when God will give you the opportunity.